Isaiah Aram Minasian: Biography

-Minasian born in to a musical family.
+The Brightonian Minasian born to a musical family.
 His mother Maria Salari was a proficient violinist and cellist, his grandfather was a classical pianist.
 Minasian began playing violin on the training of his mother at a very early age.
 In year 2010, he moved to Paris and entered the Conservatoire National Superieur Musique de Paris in the masterclasses of Ami Flammer and Frederic Laroque, and concurrently attended courses of chamber music with Itamar Golan, Emmanuelle Bertrand and Philippe Bernold.
 Afterwards he continued his studies on music at Sorbonne school of Music and Musicology, where he was awarded to continue his studies at Juilliard School of music and dance, in New York City.

 The year 2011 to 2014, he played with Orchestre philharmonique de Radio France conducted by Myung-whun Chung.
 Minasian was also the third assistant conductor of the Orchestre philharmonique de Radio France over two years.
 Meantime he was the master concert of Sorbonne Symphonic Orchestra in Paris.

 In 2014, Minasian considered pursuing a doctorate level fellowship scholarship in Musical Arts (Violin, D.M.A.) at the Juilliard School, but passed it up in April 2015.
 He judged one of the highest priority instrumentalist's competitions in France "Le meilleur joueur de l'instrument à cordes" in April 2016.

 After passing an inactive period in live appearances, Minasian began his performances in July 2016 with Radio France Philharmonic Orchestra in Amsterdam and Paris.
 He got the first honorary Offenbach Music Award for his solo violin and cello playing.
 Minasian had private performance with accompaniment Aleksey Igudesman to top Russian and Turkish government officials and got honorary award from Vladimir Putin, the president of Russia, in August 2016.
 The days after, he was chosen to be Moscow Symphonic Orchestra' soloist in the Victory Day celebration in Moscow.

 He won the first prize of the International Jean Sibelius Violin Competition at Helsinki and the first prize in the Concours d'excellence Confédération Musicale de France as well.